Eric Seelig: German BDB middle and light heavy champ 1931, 1933

-Stripped of titles by Nazis, 1933

-Seelig, was stripped of his titles by the Nazi controlled German Athletic Commission in April 1933 due to his Jewish heritage.
-Barred by the Nazis from defending his title and threatened with death if he fought to defend them, Eric and his parents then fled to France.
+Eric and his parents then moved to France.
 Seelig competed in France for a few years, also boxing in Belgium and England.
 He emigrated to the United States via Cuba in 1935.
 In his remaining career, he fought nearly every top middleweight contender of his era.
 He enjoyed success in the U.S. compiling a career record of 57 bouts, 40 victories (9 KOs), 7 draws, and 10 losses, and he would fight against several champions including reigning IBU world middleweight champion Marcel Thil, former world middleweight champion Freddy Yarosz, world middleweight champion Fred Apostoli, and reigning world middleweight champion Al Hostak.
 One of his highest rankings in The Ring was #6 in 1938, though he would climb as high as #5 between 1935-40.

 On May 22, 1933, Seelig fought an important bout against IBU world middleweight champion Marcel Thil at the Palais de Sports in Paris, losing in a twelve-round points decision.
 Thil was also the former holder of the NBA world middleweight title, and would later hold the European light heavyweight title in 1934.
 By a few accounts, Seelig's May bout with Thil was for the world title, but the boxers were overweight according to Le Petit Parisien.
 On January 29, 1934, Seelig fought Marcel Thil again in Paris, losing in a twelve-round points decision.

 European middleweight title attempt, 1934

-Seelig competed unsuccessfully for the EBU European Middleweight Title on March 17, 1934 against Gustave Roth, losing in a fifteen rounds points decision in Brussels, Belgium.
-He would lose again to Roth at the Palais de Sport in Brussels on October 31, 1934 in a twelve-round points decision.
+Seelig competed unsuccessfully for the EBU European Middleweight Title on March 17, 1934, against Gustave Roth, losing in a fifteen rounds points decision in Brussels, Belgium.
+He would lose again to Roth at the Palais de Sport in Brussels on October 31, 1934, in a twelve-round points decision.

-Seelig won a ten-round points decision against black Cuban boxer Kid Tunero on September 28, 1934 at the Salle Wagram in Paris.
+Seelig won a ten-round points decision against black Cuban boxer Kid Tunero on September 28, 1934, at the Salle Wagram in Paris.
 Tunero had attempted to take the IBU world middleweight title in October 1933 against French champion Marcel Thil, and would again try for the title against Thil in July 1935.